 Mary Collyer (Facility Director ) joined the park in the spring of 2018 with her daughter, Hannah Miller (Ecological Advisor), and their dog, Andy.
 It quickly became Andy’s favorite place, and both Mary and Hannah joined the Board to help all dogs and humans have the best experience possible at the park!

-Sherry Threlkeld (Registrar) and her husband, Rich, became members of Beacon Dog Park in the spring of 2019, soon after meeting a Treeing Walker Coonhound named Squirrel while volunteering at the Animal Rescue Foundation of Beacon.
-Squirrel was very quickly adopted by Sherry and Rich and renamed Phoebus (like the sun god), but he had had a rough start in life and was afraid of almost everything.
-He had been found wandering the streets of West Virginia when he was about a year old and then spent time with a foster mom there, living mostly in an outdoor kennel, for another 8 months before the call came from ARF Beacon that a home could surely be found here.
-Phoebus has discovered that life can be good after all, that people can be kind, and that the best friends on the planet can be found at Beacon Dog Park!
+Sherry Threlkeld (Registrar) and her husband, Rich, became members of Beacon Dog Park in the spring of 2019, soon after meeting a Treeing Walker Coonhound named Squirrel while volunteering at ARF Beacon.
+Squirrel was very quickly adopted by Sherry and Rich and renamed Phoebus…like the sun god!
+Phoebus had a tough couple of years before arriving in Beacon but has now discovered that life can be good after all, that people can be kind, and that the best friends on the planet can be found at Beacon Dog Park!

 Cristina Ortiz (Secretary) moved to Beacon in 2018 from Texas.
 Looking for a furry companion to explore this new territory, she adopted Gila (pronounced Heel-uh) from CARE of Dutchess County in May of 2019.
 They joined the Beacon Dog Park the very next month!
 Since joining, Gila and Cristina have felt right at home in the community and are looking forward to providing support by now serving on the Friends of Beacon Dog Park Board!